 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-That’s it for this edition of Two Minute Tuesday.
-For more, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCR login screen.
+For more Two Minute Tuesdays, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCR login screen.
 If you have any ideas for future Two Minute Tuesdays, send an email to email@example.com.